 - Close off seldom-used rooms and shut the vents inside.
 Shut the doors of seldom-used rooms and close their vents.
 Also, in other rooms, make sure vents are not blocked by rugs and furniture

 - Turn down the water heater.
 The water heater is the second-largest energy user in most homes.
 Hot water heaters have adjustable thermostats.
-For every 10°F you lower the water temperature, you can save 3-5% of your water heating energy.
-Lowering the temperature of a water heater to 115-120 degrees reduces power use without a noticeable difference.
+For every 10°F you lower the water temperature, you can save 3 to 5% of your water heating energy.
+Lowering the temperature of a water heater to 115 to 120 degrees reduces power use without a noticeable difference.

 - Insulate water heater and pipes.
-Covering your water heater with an insulated "jacket" ($17-$20) will keep costs down, especially if your heater is in an unheated place like a garage.
-A water heater blanket can save 5-10% of the energy it consumes.
+Covering your water heater with an insulated "jacket" ($17 to $20) will keep costs down, especially if your heater is in an unheated place like a garage.
+A water heater blanket can save 5 to 10% of the energy it consumes.

 - Use curtains.
 Opening curtains and shades on south-facing windows during the day allows solar radiation to warm a living space; closing all curtains at night helps retain that heat.
 A drape can reduce heat lost through a window by 1-third.
 An insulated drape can reduce it by half.
 Drapes save energy effectively only if they fit tightly against the window and the floor.

 - Block leaks.
 Plugging the small gaps surrounding windows and doors can save you up to 10% on your heating bill.
 Use door sweeps for exterior doors, and caulk or tacky rope caulk to block around window frames.
 Apply weather stripping to movable joints.